 From day one, students will be able to feel how invested our faculty are in ensuring that students learn the material and are successful in the program.
 The pride and dedication that it takes to be a strong teacher and mentor is recognized by several

 school-wide awards.
 The strong desire to want students to learn paired with our students' driven nature create the best dynamic learning environment.

-What makes our programs unique is the balance programs, support, and application opportunities they offer.
+What makes our programs unique is the balance between research and applied opportunities that students gain access to, support from faculty, and hands on opportunities to work with real data.
 There are several funding options including scholarships, teaching assistantships, research assistantships, and other funding opportunities to inquire about.

-In addition to the financial benefits, the program offers hands-on, real experience in professional roles as a biostatistician which is an unparalleled experience to understanding where you might want to go with your career (research, industry, academia, etc.) after graduation.
+In addition to the financial benefits, our programs offer hands-on, real experience in professional roles as a biostatistician which is an unparalleled experience to understanding where you might want to go with your career (research, industry, academia, etc.) after graduation.

 Our classes, practicum and capstone (MPH/AB), thesis/research paper (MS), and PhD dissertation are designed to help you develop your resume, your portfolio, and your tangible skills.
 When you begin the job application process, students will have SAS and R programs that you have written for your projects to show as evidence that you are qualified.

 Advice from former students to prospective applicants or current students is to use the career center early.
 The Colorado School of Public Health has staff to support students’ success after the program.
-The staff at the career center can help you identify the strengths and weaknesses in your resume.
+Our Career & Employer Relations team can help you identify the strengths and weaknesses in your resume.
 Identifying these early on will help you focus your academic goals so you can fill those gaps before graduating.